-English Church Architecture -
+English Church Architecture.

-LODDISWELL, St. Michael & All Angels (SX 721 487) (March 2015)
+LODDISWELL, St. Michael & All Angels (SX 721 487),

-(Bedrock: Lower Devonian, Meadfoot Group)
+(Bedrock: Lower Devonian, Meadfoot Group.)

 This just leaves church furnishings to be described and only two items need to be mentioned here.
-The simple rounded font (above left) is Norman in origin, featuring a frieze of carved saltires around the top and shallow spiral patterns lower down on the bowl, above a plain stem.
-However, better by than this is the High Victorian pulpit (right), dated 1867, and constructed of coloured marbles.
-A book rest in pinky-brown marble is supported on a drum decorated with trefoil-cusped arches separated by black marble shafts with carved leaf capitals in stone and a frieze of inlaid marble roundels around the base.
+The simple rounded font is Norman in origin, and features a frieze of carved saltires around the top and shallow spiral patterns lower down on the bowl, above a plain stem.
+However, better by than this is the High Victorian pulpit (above right), dated 1867, and constructed of coloured marbles: a book rest in pinky-brown marble is supported on a drum decorated with trefoil-cusped arches separated by black marble shafts with carved leaf capitals in stone and a frieze of inlaid marble roundels around the base.
 Unfortunately, the artist seems to be unknown.
-The inscription in one of the arches reads, "This pulpit is erected by surviving relatives to the beloved memory of Richard Peek of Hazelwood, born 3rd October 1782, died 7th March 1867.
-After rising by integrity and perseverance to high estate and office in London, he returned to his native parish where for many years he was an active and honoured county magistrate and a wise and tender friend to the poor".
+The inscription in one of the arches reads, 'This pulpit is erected by surviving relatives to the beloved memory of Richard Peek of Hazelwood, born 3rd October 1782, died 7th March 1867.
+After rising by integrity and perseverance to high estate and office in London, he returned to his native parish where for many years he was an active and honoured county magistrate and a wise and tender friend to the poor'.